Luciana-Pinero/Luciana-Pinero/README.md

 ### Hi there, I'm Lu 👋

-- 💻 I’m currently working on a Mobile project
+- 💻 I’m currently working on a Mobile project.
-- 👯 I’m looking to collaborate on any Mobile App idea
+- 👯 I’m looking to collaborate on any Mobile App idea.
 - 📫 How to reach me: luu.pinero@gmail.com